 Guild Driven Development: The Review Guild Model for AI enabled development

-The pace of change and maturation across the AI industry is blowing my mind.
+The pace of change across the AI industry is blowing my mind.

 If output becomes cheap at an acceptably low risk (and it is heading that way), the constraints move to: